vocksel/elixir/README.md

 Adapted from the build system used in [Cure](https://github.com/Anaminus/roblox-cure), Elixir builds a directory structure and Lua files into a ROBLOX compatible XML file.
 Write your code, compile it, and drag-and-drop the generated file into your game.

-ROBLOX currently has no Git integration, and minimal theming options.
-With Elixir you can use your favorite version control system and text editor.
+My biggest issue with ROBLOX is a lack of Git integration and very minimal theming options.
+With Elixir, you can work with all your favorite tools.

 ## Getting Started